-A variety of community engagement methods should be considered when establishing a stakeholder relations program.
+A variety of community engagement methods should be considered when planning a stakeholder relations project.

-The methods your organization uses will depend on the groups of stakeholders being consulted and the intended outcomes of your initiative.
+The approaches you use will depend on the groups of stakeholders being consulted and the intended outcomes of your initiative.
 The reality is that a number of engagement techniques will likely be needed in order to communicate with a range of stakeholders.

 Issues, objectives, stakeholder mix and available resources will all contribute to determining the ideal framework for your stakeholder engagement initiative.